 - add all the dry spice powders one by one.

 mix well and saute for a few seconds.

 add the sautéed bhindi, crushed kasuri methi & salt and mix so that the onion-tomato masala coats the bhindi well.

 cook for about 2 minutes. stir in between.

-then switch off the flame and add chopped coriander leaves. mix again.
+then switch off the flame and add chopped coriander leaves to the bhindi masala. mix again.

 rough nutrition info per serving:

 lets start step by step bhindi masala recipe: